News Article

-Acting for Schroders, Rapleys has gained planning permission to redevelop Bristol’s Maggs House on Queens Road into a 113-bed student housing scheme.
+Acting for Schroders, Rapleys has gained planning permission from Bristol City Council to redevelop Bristol’s Maggs House on Queens Road into a 113-bed student housing scheme.
 This project will transform the largely vacant building in the Clifton Conservation Area through partial demolition and extension.
 Despite initial heritage concerns, particularly regarding views of the Wills Memorial Tower, a revised design was approved.
 The sustainable development, targeting a BREEAM ‘Excellent’ rating, will provide much-needed student accommodation, boosting the local economy and easing pressure on the private rental market.

 Rapleys is delighted to have secured full planning permission on behalf of Schroders UK Real Estate Fund for the major redevelopment of Maggs House on Queens Road, Bristol.
 The approval will see the partial demolition, change of use, and extension of the prominent, yet largely vacant building to create 113 high-quality, purpose-built student bed spaces.